 The minutes of the Overview and Scrutiny Committee held on 6th September, 2018 were submitted for Members' consideration.

-the minutes of the Overview and Scrutiny Committee held on
+the minutes of the Overview and Scrutiny Committee held on 6th September, 2018 be approved as a correct record and signed by the Chair.

 Chair